ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

     protected EditFormState EditFormState { get; set; }
 ```

-The next set of properties are state properties used in the code and by the razor buttons to dictate display/disabled state
+The next set of properties are state properties used in the code and by the razor buttons to control display/disabled state.

 ```csharp
     protected bool _isNew => this.Service?.IsNewRecord ?? true;